Additional

 -> TurnKernel for the active step / follow-up / text turn

--> adaptive budget and retry helpers
+-> adaptive truncation retry helpers

 -> session state updates